InnovA2/ngx-http-helper/README.md

 - [Authors](#busts_in_silhouette-authors)
 - [Contributors](#handshake-contributors)

+## :boom: Breaking changes (1.0 -> 1.1)
+The signature of the following methods changes:
+- **RestService#create**: arguments 'params' and 'queryParams' are replaced by 'opts' (options object containing 'params' and 'queryParams' properties)
+- **RestService#update**: argument 'params' is replaced by 'opts' (options object containing 'params' property)
+- **RestService#remove**: argument 'params' is replaced by 'opts' (options object containing 'params' property)

 ## :bookmark_tabs: Features
 This library allows :
 - Intercept http calls by domain to add your API key, JWT token...